jeluayan28/Django_SMS/README.md

 ## Requirements
 - Python 3
-- Django 4 or higher
+- Django 5 or higher
-- A third-party SMS gateway account (e.g., Twilio, Nexmo, or other providers).
+- A third-party SMS gateway account (e.g., Twilio, or other providers).

 ## Installation